brikrey67/callbacks-review/readme.md

 ## Lesson Objectives

   - Define and use a callback function
-  - Use a callbacks with JavaScript timing functions
+  - Execute a delayed JavaScript function using callbacks and timing functions
-  - Use a callback to handle an event
+  - Handle an event with a callback function
-  - Use a callback to an array method
+  - Understand callback function signatures used with Array method higher-order functions

 ## Callbacks